osmcode/osmium-tool/man/osmium-cat.md

 # OPTIONS

+-c, \--clean=ATTR
+:   Clean the attribute (*version*, *timestamp*, *changeset*, *uid*, *user*),
+    from the data before writing it out again.
+The attribute will be set to 0 (the user will be set to the empty string).
+This option can be given multiple times.
+Depending on the output format these attributes might show up as 0 or not show up at all.

 -t, \--object-type=TYPE
 :   Read only objects of given type (*node*, *way*, *relation*, *changeset*).
     By default all types are read.
 This option can be given multiple times.